How Couples Can Repair After Conflict: Real Tools for Real Relationships

 I Need to Calm Down

-• “Let’s pause for 20 minutes and revisit this with clearer heads.”
+• “Let’s pause for twenty minutes and revisit this later.”

-• “I need to take a walk and breathe before we talk more.”
+• “I need to take a short walk before we keep talking.”

 Sorry